petr7555/pv226-machine-learning/02 Titanic AutoML and Flask API/README.md

   `docker rm -f titanic-api`
 - for all containers:
   `docker kill $(docker ps -q); docker rm $(docker ps -aq)`
-- or:
+- or (for all containers):
   `docker rm -f $(docker ps -aq)`

 ### Using docker compose instead of building separate container:
-`docker compose up --build` (without --build option the image wouldn't be rebuilt)
+`docker compose up --build` (without `--build` option the image wouldn't be rebuilt)

 Interactive terminal:
 `docker exec -it <container_name> /bin/bash`

-Using python:3.7-slim instead of python:3.7-alpine,
+Use python:3.8-slim instead of python:3.8-alpine,
-because it is MUCH faster to install pip dependencies.
+because it is MUCH faster when installing pip dependencies.
+Overall, the installation is still slow, because it needs almost 400 MB large tensorflow.
 `RUN apk add --no-cache gcc musl-dev linux-headers` is then removed, when using slim.

 TODO:
 try original but without apk
-add tensorflow to requirements.txt gunicorn
+gunicorn --chdir api main:app